-Figure 72. the SQLite Manager Firefox extension
+Figure 70. the SQLite Manager Firefox extension

-You can find dozens of others on the SQLite Web site.
+You can find other client tools on the SQLite Web site.

 Leveraging Java Libraries

 Java has as many, if not more, third-party libraries than any other modern programming language.
 Here, "third-party libraries" refer to the innumerable JARs that you can include in a server or desktop Java application - the things that the Java SDKs themselves do not provide.